Remote User Testing - 7 minutes read

 User testing is a fundamental step in the journey towards launching a website.
 Businesses don’t want to invest time and money into site development if they aren’t certain the changes will satisfy what real users actually need.

 There are a few options for conducting user testing.
-The most commonly employed are moderated user testing, where users come to your business premises to complete a test under observation, and remote user testing, where users complete tests at home, where the tester uses user testing recording software or screen capture software.
+The most commonly employed are moderated user testing, where users come to your business premises to complete a test under observation.
+The other is remote user testing.
+A remote user test is completed tests at home, where the tester uses user testing recording software or screen capture software to record their journey.

 This article focuses on remote user testing, why you might choose it and how to go about conducting it.

 Remote user testing

-Remote user testing can be done at various stages of a new site build, from wireframe layout to advanced stages of design, and for existing websites that are being upgraded to include new information and functionality.
+Remote user experience testing can be done at various stages of a new site build, from wireframe layout to advanced stages of design, and for existing websites that are being upgraded to include new information and functionality.

 A site doesn’t need to be near completion to benefit from user testing.
 You can get useful information testing a wireframe by asking users what information they expect to see on the page, and what functionality they would expect from the site.
 Even if certain windows and icons aren’t yet active, you can observe if users click on them, expecting to be led somewhere.